Skip to content

 He belongs to the early line of rulers and is associated with order, leadership, and a new phase in Cusco.

-Was Inca Roca a fighter?
+Was Inca Roca a warrior?

 Who came after Inca Roca?